theryann/BarcodeGen/README.md

 There are two ways to use this script:

-1. From with the script open:
+1. With the script open:
     Insert an EAN code in the ean variable at the top. change the width of the code via the size variable